The Importance of Early Gas Detection in Battery Storage

 In an industry which is a large producer of hazardous gases, detection is key.
 Crowcon offer a wide range of both fixed and portable detection solutions.

-Xgard Bright is our addressable fixed-point gas detector with display, providing ease of operation and reduced installation costs.
-Xgard Bright has options for the detection of carbon dioxide and sulphur dioxide, the gases of most concern in cement mixing.
+Xgard is a fixed multi gas detectors that meet the diverse requirements for gas detection in industries.
+Xgard has options for the detection of carbon dioxide and sulphur dioxide, the gases of most concern in cement mixing.

 For portable gas detection, the Gasman’s rugged yet portable and lightweight design make it the perfect single-gas solution for cement production, available in a safe area CO2 version offering 0-5% carbon dioxide measurement.